dylanpinn/dotfiles/README.md

 Most applications either CLI or GUI are managed using Homebrew bundle.
 The `Brewfile` is a manifest of the installed applications.

+### Vim

+This is my preferred editor.
+The aim is to use as close to vanilla vim as possible to ensure compatability with as many instances of vim as possible.